lycronaldo/sjtu-courses/2020fall/AcademicWriting.md

 + The document editor, such as Office-Word and $L^AT_EX$.
 These tools can help us format our papers and check spelling and grammar.
 + Drawing software.
 Figures and tables (display items) are often the quickest way to communicate large amounts of complex information.
 A good drawing software is needed to make exquisite figures and tables.
 + Note management software.
 In the process of writing a thesis, it is inevitable to produce a lot of notes.
 A good note management can help us improve our efficiency.
++ Cloud backup service, e.g., OneDrive, Dropbox and Google Drive.
+We need to backup everything related to our paper.
 + Anything else that can help us write a paper.

 ### 3.2 Write a Paper Proposal